turran/ender/README.md

 =============
 For API reference check out the automatically generated [doxygen](https://turran.github.io/ender/docs/index.html) documentation

+Take a look on the [wiki](https://github.com/turran/ender/wiki) pages for extra information about the project

 Available bindings
 ==================
 There are several projects for creating bindings of ender to specific languages.
 Several are still in deveolping tho